zerochen2016/jc-mybatis-extension/README.md

 }
 You can get Version in https://jitpack.io Visit and search https://github.com/zerochen2016/jc-mybatis-extension.git

+How to use

+1. Create generatorConfig.xml And mybatis-extension.yml in src/resources/mybatis
+2. Run like demo
 Demo

 	public static void main(String args[]) throws Exception {